Time evolution and the Schr\"odinger equation on time dependent quantum graphs: Quantum graphs with time dependent edge lengths and standard boundary conditions

 where the vertex conditions are now

-In the adiabatic limit $T\rightarrow \infty$, the harmonic potential in (\ref{finalgraph}) (which is bounded for $|\xi_e|\leq\frac{1}{2}$) is negligible, and we remain with a weighted free Laplacian.
-The instantaneous equation for the eigenfunctions $\{g_e(\xi_e;\tau)\}_{e=1}^{E}$ can thus be solved via the standard scattering approach presented in \cite{KS}.
-If on each edge we write our eigenfunctions as
+In general, the time dependent potential and vertex conditions make the Schrödinger equation (\ref{finalgraph}) non-separable, and thus difficult to solve.
+One way to simplify the equation is by assuming the adiabatic limit, $T\rightarrow\infty$, corresponding to the edge lengths changing very slowly compared to the characteristic time scale of the system.
+In this limit, the solution to the Schrödinger equation is given by

-then a straightforward computation shows that the following linear relation holds due to the vertex conditions:
+where $H\left(\tau\right)$ is the instantaneous operator at time $\tau$.
+Meaning -- the time evolution at the adiabatic limit can be obtained by computing the instantaneous spectrum.

-We can equivalently write this in terms of the bond scattering matrix; We say that the directed edge $j'$ follows the directed edge $j$ if the starting vertex of $j'$ is the end vertex of $j$.
-Then by the above, we see that $k^2>0$ is an eigenvalue of the instantaneous problem if and only if it is a root of the secular equation:
+Note that as $T\rightarrow\infty$, the shifted harmonic potential in (\ref{finalgraph}) is negligible.
+Namely, the difference between our instantaneous Schrödinger operator and the weighted Laplacian without the potential converges in norm to zero.
+The instantaneous equation for the eigenfunctions $\{g_{e}\left(\xi_{e},\tau\right)\}_{e\in\mathcal{E}}$ can thus be solved via the standard scattering approach presented in \cite{KotSmi_prl00}, as described in Appendix \ref{sec:Secular}.